 Not only do eye creams work to treat issues like wrinkles, puffiness, and dark circles, but they are necessary to keep the skin hydrated, moisturized, and glowing.

 I used to believe that eye creams didn’t work back when I was in my early 20s.
-But I think that’s because I felt like I didn’t really need them back then.
+But I think that’s because I felt like I didn’t need them back then.
 Now, I’m 100% convinced that eye creams do work, and that they are worth spending money on.

 The texture of each eye cream is different.
 And the eye cream texture you choose really comes down to preference.
 Personally, I prefer a thicker eye cream that’s super emollient and creamy.
 Others prefer an “eye gel” that’s a lighter consistency and feels like a cooling gel.
 Consider the kind of texture you like your other skin care products to be (thick, thin, gel-like, creamy, etc.), and then go from there.